 Careers Programme at TMBS

-The school's careers advisor is Miss Luker, she is in school on Mondays, Wednesdays, Thursdays and Fridays and is available to discuss training and careers and to give impartial information, advice, guidance and support to students about their future.
+The Careers Leader for the school is Miss Beth Luker.
+She is available to discuss training and careers and to give impartial information, advice, guidance and support to students about their future.

 Her email address is: email@example.com